English name: Indo-Chinese Rat Snake

 Similar Species: Oriental Rat Snake has dark bands on the last third of its body.

 Monacled Cobra has smaller eyes, loose skin around the neck, and a characteristic marking on the back of the neck/head that expands when displaying.

 All other large brown snakes in Bangkok have characteristic stripes, bands, or other markings on the head or body.

 Habitat: Prefers open habitat such as grassland, shrubland, open woodland, agriculture, and the open banks of water bodies.
 Can be found in trees (especially when resting) and is a good swimmer.

-Contribution to the ecosystem: Helps control rodent populations in Bangkok, but also feeds on frogs, lizards, smaller snakes, and birds.
-Their juveniles provide food for larger snakes, monitors, and birds of prey.
+Place in the ecosystem: Helps control rodent populations by eating rats and mice, but also feeds on frogs, lizards, smaller snakes, and birds.
+Their juveniles are eaten by larger snakes, monitors, and birds of prey.

 Conservation status and threats: The Indo-Chinese Rat Snake has no known conservation issues in Thailand, but is hunted for its meat and gallbladder and is listed as endangered in China.

 Interesting facts: When captured this snake will thrash its body about violently, which together with its large size makes it difficult to handle.

 University of Hong Kong: Ptyas korros

 A Photographic Guide to Snakes and Other Reptiles of Peninsular Malaysia, Singapore and Thailand